OpenNTF/org.openntf.xsp.jakartaee/README.md

 To build this application, first `package` the `osgi-deps` Maven project, which will provide the target platform dependencies used by the `eclipse` Maven tree.

+## Known Issues

+If your Domino Java classpath has any invalid entries in it, the CDI portion of the tooling will complain and fail to load, which may cause XPages apps generally to throw an error 500.

+The workaround for this is to check your classpath (jvm/lib/ext and ndext, primarily) for any files that the Domino process user can't access (usually the local system on Windows, or `notes` on Linux).
+Additionally, look for a `JavaUserClassesExt` entry in the server's notes.ini and make sure that all of the files or directories it references exist and are readable.

 ## License

 The code in the project is licensed under the Apache License 2.0.
 The dependencies in the binary distribution are licensed under compatible licenses - see NOTICE for details.